laurent-vouriot/graphix/README.md

 ```
 python3 /graphix/graphs/app.py
 ```

+### Quick tutorial :
+- To draw a vertex click on the __Vertex__ button and click where you to put it in the canvas, you can choose to add a label, if not it will label it automatically from 0 to +inf.

+- To draw and edge between two verticies click on the __Edge__ or __Directed Edge__ button and select the two verticies you want to connect, a window will pop up and ask you want to add a weight to the edge, if no, click cancel.

+- To remove a vertex or an edge use the __Rubber__ button and click on the item you want to delete. if you delete a vertex it will delete all its incident edges.

+- To change a item position click on the __Select__ button, and drag and drop the item at the desired positon. (**sometimes buggy**).

+- To color an edge or a vertex click on the __Color__ button, a color selector window will pop up select the color and click on the desired item to color, you can color multiple items at once, to change the color click again on the __Color__ button.

 ### Future work :
 - Implements algorithms (Shortest path, Spanning tree, Djikstra...).
 - Compatible with windows.